Suspect in Augusta code officer killing extradited, charged

 Case was an Augusta code enforcement officer found shot multiple times in the middle of a residential street Thursday morning.
 He died before he could be taken to a hospital.

-Case was sent to Melton’s residence that morning to post a ‘condemned’ sign on the home, the newspaper reports.
+Case was sent to Melton’s residence that morning to post a “condemned” sign on the home, the newspaper reported.

 It’s unclear if Melton has a lawyer to speak for him.